 This sweet carrot and orange salad makes a great side dish as well for tropical-inspired meals and savory chicken recipes.

 A great meal idea is to pair this salad with some Coconut Shrimp.
-Pair that meal with a tropical cocktail like this Tropical Mermaid, Tropical Pina Coloda or this scrumptious Watermelon Vodka Punch.
-Make this menu and then just sit back and relax on a hot summer day when you do not want to cook a heavy meal for dinner.
+Pair that meal with a tropical cocktail like this Tropical Mermaid, Tropical Pina Colada, or this scrumptious Watermelon Vodka Punch.
+Make this menu and then just sit back and relax on a hot summer day with all the fresh flavors.